 I’m currently working on my next book, Making Sense of Psychiatric Diagnosis.
 In it I’m peeling apart the diagnostic criteria for multiple different diagnoses to give a clearer, more reader friendly picture of what each illness actually looks like.

-Since the DSM criteria can never fully capture what it’s like to experience a given illness, I’m looking for your help to add first-hand accounts from some of my blogging family of what it’s like living with the various kinds of illnesses.
+Since the DSM criteria can never fully capture what it’s like to experience a given illness, I’m looking for your help to add first-hand accounts fof what it’s like living with the various kinds of illnesses.

-I’m hoping to get 400-500 word accounts for each (or at least most) of the disorders covered in the book.
+I’m hoping to get 500-600 word accounts for each (or at least most) of the disorders covered in the book.
 I realize that’s very short, but there are also a lot of diagnoses to cover.
 Anyone who shares a story would be listed as a contributor to the book, and blog links would be included.
 Also, contributors would get a copy of the ebook.
 While many among us have multiple disorders, because of the way the book is laid out I want accounts to match up with each individual diagnosis.
-Since it would be nice to include as many contributors as possible, I’m just looking for one diagnosis story per contributor (at least for now).

-I’m currently looking for first-hand accounts for the following diagnoses; I’ll be updating this list often, so if a diagnosis isn’t listed here it’s already been taken:
+I’m currently looking for first-hand accounts for the following diagnoses; I’ll be updating this list regularly, so if a diagnosis isn’t listed here it’s already been taken:

 - adjustment disorder